 Associate of Science in Nursing

-The Associate of Science in Nursing (ASN) is an educational degree program offered by Advance Science College to people wanting to be specialists in Nursing Sciences and become a licensed Registered Nurse (RN) by Florida Department of Health (DOH).
+The Associate of Science in Nursing (ASN) is an educational degree program offered by Advance Science International College to people wanting to be specialists in Nursing Sciences and become a licensed Registered Nurse (RN) by Florida Department of Health (DOH).
 The program courses are designed to ensure scientific breadth in the student’s academic experience, while at the same time affording flexibility in satisfying Florida Board of Nursing requirements.
 One of the primary goals of this associate degree in nursing curriculum is to foster a spirit of free inquiry into humane values, while developing the student mind as an instrument of analysis, synthesis, and holistic integration embedded in an evolving social system that is always something more than the sum of its parts.

 The program prepares students to become Registered Nurses that will coordinate, plan, and provide nursing care in hospitals, schools, armed forces, community settings, home health agencies, nursing homes, assisted living facilities and geriatric settings.
 Students will be trained to assist clients with personal care, to provide teaching and counseling to prevent illness and promote health, to dynamically break the chain of medical accidents, and to perform specialized nursing treatments and procedures.
 Students will have clinical simulation and rotation opportunities to develop knowledge and skills in areas involving populations across the lifespan of inpatient acute, inpatient restorative or long term, outpatient, and community facilities or agencies under the supervision of registered nurse instructors and preceptors.
 To graduate, students must take and pass all General Education courses, Nursing Specialization courses, labs, clinical simulation, and externship clinical rotations.